MBA Clubs and Committees

 Black Graduates in Management Club

 Black Graduates in Management (BGM) strives to elevate the voices, talent, and experiences of graduate students of African descent in the Mendoza College of Business across all programs.
+While our mission centers on the unique perspectives and success of students of African descent, we welcome and encourage the participation of all members of the Mendoza community who support our goals.
 We accomplish this through establishing a support system from application to graduation, developing programming to prepare BGM members for professional success in industry, collaborating meaningfully across campus and student clubs, and creating spaces for BGM members to socialize, brainstorm, and exchange ideas.

 Latin American Club at Mendoza (LACaM), formerly the Society of Hispanic MBAs